Deadly blast hits eastern Afghan city, targeting Sikh minority

 Afghanistan is an overwhelmingly Muslim nation but a small number of Hindus and Sikhs remain in the country.

+Officials at the Indian Embassy in Kabul confirmed the death of ten Sikhs and condemned “the terrorist attack” in Jalalabad.

+“The attack underlines the need for a united global fight against international terrorism without discrimination and accountability of those who support terrorists in any manner,” the Indian Embassy said on Twitter.

-Inaamullah Miakhel, a spokesman for the provincial health department of Nangarhar, said 19 people had been killed and 20 wounded.
+Inaamullah Miakhel, a spokesman for the provincial health department of Nangarhar, said 20 people were wounded.

 Officials said the casualty total might have been even higher had much of the city not been blocked off for Ghani’s visit.
 He was not in the area when the blast occurred.